How to Grow and Care for Christmas Cactus

 Schlumbergera spp.

-And yet, to your surprise, your neglect failed to do it in.
+And yet, to your surprise, your neglect failed to do it any harm.
 So you began a watering routine, and it became one of your cherished houseplants.

 Christmas cacti are fairly hardy as far as houseplants go.
 But they do require special conditions to coax out their blooms every year.